Willie Weeks: Career

-His playing on Donny Hathaway's Live (1972), including a 3½ minute bass solo on "Voices Inside (Everything Is Everything)", is regarded by many bass players as some of Weeks' best work.
+His playing on Donny Hathaway's Live (1972), including a 3½ minute bass solo on "Voices Inside (Everything Is Everything)", which is regarded by many bass players as some of Weeks' best work.
 He played a 1962 Fender P-Bass through an Ampeg SVT amplifier on the recording (though it had initially been reported that he played through an Ampeg B-15).

-Weeks' contributions to the Hathaway album impressed many English rock musicians, leading to his work with Ronnie Wood, George Harrison and David Bowie from 1974 onwards.
+Weeks' contributions to the Hathaway album impressed many English rock musicians, leading to his work with Ronnie Wood, The Rolling Stones ("It's Only Rock & Roll"), George Harrison and David Bowie from 1974 onwards.
 In a press conference for his 1974 North American tour, Harrison cited Weeks' musicianship when dismissing the likelihood of a Beatles reunion, saying he would "rather have Willie Weeks on bass than Paul McCartney".

 Weeks played with Ask Rufus, the precursor band to Rufus with Chaka Khan.
 He appeared on their recording of Al Kooper's song "Brand New Day".
 Weeks also played with the Fabulous Amazers and Bill Lordan (pre Robin Trower drummer) in the Minnesota group Gypsy.
 He also played bass guitar for Michael's Mystics back in the 1960s in Minnesota, with Lordan again on drums.
 That band recorded "Pain" by the Grassroots, a big hit locally for the Mystics.

 He also played bass at Clapton's Crossroads Guitar Festival on July 28, 2007 at Toyota Park in Bridgeview, Illinois.

 Equipment

-In addition to his red 1962 Fender Precision, Weeks uses a maple-neck 1958 Precision and a 1964 Fender Jazz Bass, as well as a tobacco sunburst Kay four-string acoustic bass for Clapton's "unplugged repertoire".
+In addition to his red 1962 Fender Precision bass, Weeks uses a maple-neck 1958 Precision bass and a 1964 Fender Jazz Bass, as well as a tobacco sunburst Kay four-string acoustic bass for Clapton's "unplugged repertoire".
 Weeks used a sunburst 1963 P-Bass during Clapton's 2008 European Summer tour.
 In 2014 he began using his "WW" Willie Weeks signature bass by Bee Basses.

 On the 2009 Australasian and British tours, Weeks played Fender, Kay and Alleva Coppolo basses.
-In 2017, Weeks used a custom made Alien Audio bass made by Charles "Chopper" Anderson in Nashville.
+In 2017, Weeks used a custom-made Alien Audio bass made by Charles "Chopper" Anderson in Nashville.

 Weeks appeared in the films Blues Brothers 2000 (in a fictional supergroup along with other musicians he's worked with) and Lightning in a Bottle.